Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_python/exercise.rst

 Using the ``demo`` conda environment as an example, here are steps to follow:

 1. Start a new project, go to PyCharm's ``Settings`` -> ``Project`` -> ``Python Interpreter`` and select your ``demo`` conda environment (you may have to click on ``Show All``).
 2. Close the settings and open a bash command shell using the ``Terminal`` button in the bottom of the main window.
-You could now check in the terminal whether the ``nibabel`` Python module we installed earlier is still avaiable by running: ``nibabel_example.py``.
+You could now check in the terminal whether the ``nibabel`` Python module we installed earlier is still avaiable by running: ``$ python nibabel_example.py``.
 3. Alternatively, use the menu to open the file in the editor and then the ``Run`` menu to run or debug the example code.
 This should give the same results as before.